cbarkr/privathon2025/slides.md

 --

 #### 2.1.1.
 Properties of All Hash Functions
-1. Determinism
+1. Determinism (same input always produces the same output)
 2. Fixed-length output
-3. Sensitivity

-notes:
-- By determinism, I mean that the same input always produces the same output
-- By sensitivity, I mean that a small change in the input produces a large change in the output
+3. Sensitivity (small change in input produces large change in the output)

 --

 > [!error] Problems
 > 1. What if, given a hash, we shouldn't be able to identify its input?
 > 2. What if we want *all* of our hashes to be unique?

+--

+> [!success] Solution
+> This is where *cryptographic* hash functions come into play

 --